navid-ahrary/AZ-104/az-204/12-event-grid.md

 ## There are several kinds of topics: custom topics, system topics, and partner topics

 - **Custom Topics**: These are user-defined endpoints where you can send events from your applications.
-They are useful for creating a collection of related events that subscribers can filter and respond to1.
+They are useful for creating a collection of related events that subscribers can filter and respond to.
 - **System Topics**: These are built-in topics provided by Azure services.
-They automatically publish events related to the service’s operations, such as resource creation or deletion2.
+They automatically publish events related to the service’s operations, such as resource creation or deletion.
 - **Partner Topics**: These are topics provided by third-party services that integrate with Azure Event Grid.
 They allow you to subscribe to events from external services.

 ## Event Handlers